 Sometimes it is hard to figure out how to flush.
 Airplanes have a plaque you push and there is a little explosion of water.
 Europeans have round flushers, divided into two parts – two-thirds of the plaque is the place you push for large deposits, the smaller luna is for little stuff.
 In the mountains of Vermont I heard, “If it’s yellow, let it mellow; if it’s brown, flush it down.”
 There are chains to pull, handles to pull upward or push downward, buttons on various parts of the toilet, and I haven’t yet visited Japan, where there is a whole set of instructions to use the toilet, or so I am told.

-The champion toilet name is “The Great Niagara,” the name of the company that provided my toilet in Athens, Greece in the 1960s.
+The champion toilet name is “The Great Niagara,” the name of my toilet in Athens, Greece in the 1960s.

 The award for the most beautiful rest room (Americans are so puritanical – they say “rest room” or “ladies/men’s room” or “bathroom,” as if anyone took a bath there.
 Elsewhere, they are inclined to say “toilet,” or “toilette” or whatever) goes to the restaurant Boulez in New York City.
 That restaurant is closed now, and I have deleted my photographs of the ladies room.
 It will live on in my imagination.